CartoDB/carto-selfhosted/customizations/README.md

 ### Google Maps

-In order to enable Google Maps basemaps inside CARTO Self Hosted, you need to own a Google Maps API key and set it via `GOOGLE_MAPS_API_KEY` in your customer.env file.
+In order to enable Google Maps basemaps inside CARTO Self Hosted, you need to own a Google Maps API key enabled for the Maps Javascript API and set it via `GOOGLE_MAPS_API_KEY` in your customer.env file.

 ### Redshift imports